haml/haml-contrib/README.md

 functionality, such as the Textile and Maruku filters, and add new experimental functionality that may later be added to the core.

-Haml-contrib currently requires the latest alpha version of Haml.
+Haml-contrib requires Haml 4.0 or later.